heyjva/support/content/_partials/yellow/yellow-install-haos.md

    ![Image showing the flash drive and the Ethernet cable plugged into Home Assistant Yellow](/static/img/yellow/plug-usb-flash-ethernet.jpeg)

-1. Connecting the power supply.
+1. Connecting the power supply (if you don't have PoE).

    - If you are not using PoE, connect the power supply to Home Assistant Yellow Kit.
    - **Info**: For CM4 Lite, Home Assistant OS is automatically installed on the NVMe SSD.
 For regular CM4s, Home Assistant OS is installed onto the eMMC by default.